cakephp/docs/en/appendices/5-0-migration-guide.rst

 Controller
 ----------

+- The method signature for ``Controller::__constructor()`` has changed.
+  So you need to adjust your code accordingly if you are overriding the constructor.
 - After loading components are no longer set as dynamic properties.
 Instead ``Controller`` uses ``__get()`` to provide property access to components.
 This change can impact applications that use ``property_exists()`` on components.